tyang21/BadTexter/README.md

 ### Quick Start
 First, once you have cloned or downloaded and unzipped the files into a location - open a terminal window and cd into the project directory.

+If you dont have python installed - go online and install python through homebrew.

 Run the shell script by executing the command (within your project directory):
 ```
 ./start_project.sh